Estimating shots and variance on noisy quantum circuits: Abstract

 \section{Abstract}

-We present a method for estimating the number of shots required for some desired variance in the results of a quantum circuit.
-First, we establish a baseline for a single qubit characterization of individual noise sources separately.
-We then extend the method to multi-qubit problems and test our method on two case studies.
-We will proceed to estimate the number of shots required for a desired variance in the result or, equivalently estimate the variance at a known number of shots.
-We will show we're able to estimate variance accurately to within a factor of 2.
-Following these, we also provide a closed-form expression for variance at a given number of shots.
+We present a method for estimating the number of shots required to achieve a desired variance in the results of a quantum circuit.
+First, we establish a baseline for single-qubit characterisation of individual noise sources.
+We then move on to multi-qubit circuits, focusing on expectation-value circuits.
+We decompose the variance of the estimator into a sum of a statistical term and a bias floor.
+These are independently estimated with one additional run of the circuit.
+We test our method on a Variational Quantum Eigensolver for $H_2$ and show that we can predict the variance to within known error bounds.
+We go on to show that for IBM Pittsburgh's noise characteristics, at that instant, 7000 shots for the given circuit would have achieved a $\sigma^2 \approx 0.01$